Chemical reference number (CAS): 7439-98-7

 There are no federal or state drinking water standards for molybdenum.

 Wisconsin has a groundwater enforcement standard of 40 micrograms per liter (µg/L) for molybdenum.
-In 2019, Department of Health Services (DHS) reviewed this standard as part of the tenth cycle of groundwater standards.
-The Department of Natural Resources (DNR) is undergoing rule-making to adopt these standards into law.
+However, the Department of Health Services (DHS) reviewed this standard in 2019 as part of the tenth cycle of groundwater standards.
+DHS recommends a groundwater standard of 60 micrograms per liter (µg/L) based on updated scientific information.
+DHS recommends that people take action to reduce exposure when the molybdenum level in drinking water are equal to or greater than 60 µg/L.

 Everyone's Reaction is Different